MARKET SNAPSHOT: Dow Futures Tumble More Than 100 Points As Mood For Risk Sours

 What could drive markets?

 A slide in oil prices (http://www.marketwatch.com/story/oil-tumbles-further-in-wake-of-api-reading-showing-jump-in-us-supply-2017-11-15) again weighed on investor appetite for riskier assets.
-West Texas Intermediate crude fell 62 cents, or 1.1%, to $55.08 a barrel, while Brent crude dropped 73 cents, or 1.2%, to $61.48 a barrel after the American Petroleum Institute late Tuesday reported a surprising buildup in U.S. inventories of both crude oil and gasoline.
+West Texas Intermediate crude fell 1.1%, to $55.10 a barrel after the American Petroleum Institute late Tuesday reported a surprising buildup in U.S. inventories of both crude oil and gasoline.
 The API data comes ahead of important Energy Information Administration data due at 10:30 a.m.
 Eastern Time Wednesday.

 Analysts polled by S&P Global Platts expect the EIA to report declines of 1 million barrels each for crude and gasoline inventories, but investors are concerned the data could now surprise with buildups.